Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Introduction

-Ghaffari, Haeupler, and Zuzic~\cite{GHZ21} introduced the concept of \emph{hop-constrained oblivious routing}.
+Ghaffari, Haeupler, and Zuzic~\cite{GHZ21} introduced the concept of \emph{hop-constrained} oblivious routing.
 This is an oblivious routing scheme that is given an additional parameter $h$ that can be viewed as an upper bound on the dilation used by an optimum routing.
 They show that one can obtain an oblivious routing scheme that guarantees a congestion of $\tO(C_h)$ and a dilation of $\tO(h)$, where $C_h$ is the optimum congestion that can be obtained with routing paths of length at most $h$.
-As getting a good estimate on $h$ can be achieved by a simple doubling trick, these routing schemes can offer good performance while also restricting \emph{dilation} of the path system, i.e., the length of the longest routing path.
-The construction uses the multiplicative weights algorithm together with \emph{partial tree embeddings}.
-It suffers from the same drawback as tree-based routing schemes in that it requires $\Omega(m)$ iterations of multiplicative weights, which results in a depth of $\Omega(m)$.
+However, their construction still suffers from the same drawback as tree-based routing schemes in that it requires $\Omega(m)$ iterations of multiplicative weights, which results in a depth of $\Omega(m)$.
+There has also been recent interest in computing competitive routing schemes with small support, as shown in the work of Zuzic, Haeupler, and Roeyskoe~\cite{zuzic2023sparse} in the context of \emph{semi-oblivious} routing.

+In the sub-polynomial competitive ratio regime, Kelner et al.~\cite{KLY+14} give an algorithm to compute an $n^{o(1)}$ competitive oblivious routing in $m^{1+o(1)}$ time, and use this as a subroutine to compute a $(1+\epsilon)$-approximate maximum $s$-$t$ flow and concurrent multicommodity flow in almost-linear time.
 Haeupler et al.~\cite{HRG22} present a construction of routing tables for $h$-hop routing that runs in $O(D+\mathrm{poly}(h))$ rounds of the CONGEST-model of distributed computing, and guarantee a competitive ratio of $n^{o(1)}$.
-This essentially means that the resulting packet routing algorithm can schedule any permutation in time $O(n^{o(1)})$ whenever this is possible.
-This is extremely fast.
+This essentially means that the resulting packet routing algorithm can schedule any permutation in time $n^{o(1)}$ whenever this is possible, and it's extremely fast.
 However, the scheme crucially uses the fact that routing requests are initiated from both communication partners; it requires name-dependent routing (the node ids are changed during initialization to allow for compact routing tables), and it does not achieve a polylogarithmic competitive ratio.